percona/pbm-docs/docs/features/logical.md

 Logical restore is the reverse process: The ``pbm-agent`` retrieves the backup data from the storage and inserts it on every primary node in the cluster.
 The remaining nodes receive the data during the replication process.

-!!! note
+!!! warning

     Sharded time series collections are not supported.

 The following diagram shows the restore flow.